 Blog or Article or Blog-Article?

 Blogging is not what it used to be in its early days.
 Blogs are now part of big company websites and part of their marketing channel.
-Nowadays blogs are changed form just personal journals to a big medium to reach larger audiences.
+Nowadays blogs are changed from just personal journals to a big medium to reach larger audiences.
 So the thin line between blogs and articles is crumbing apart and soon there will be no difference between a blog post and an article.
 It doesn’t mean that articles will become obsolete.
-Articles have their own place and will remain as important as they used to be.
+Articles have their place and will remain as important as they used to be.
 It’s just that the blogging world is changing fast and bloggers are merging the goodies of articles into their blogs.